Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 The next step is to decide on which algorithm to use to solve the problem.

-These can be designed from scratch, but usually if you can define the problem well enough, there are current Machine Learning models that can be used to fit your situation and then optimized further.
+These can be designed from scratch, but usually, if you can define the problem well enough, there are current Machine Learning models that can be used to fit your situation and then optimized further.

-Common languages used are Python, Java, or C++.
-(That being said, Python is incredibly popular due to its adoption with Data Scientists, and so is the language that will most likely be used).
+That being said, Python is incredibly popular [due to its adoption with Data Scientists and Machine Learning Engineers, and so it's the language that will most likely be used.

-The next stage is to train the model from scratch or fine-tuning it.
-This involves taking data and feeding it into the AI so that it can start to recognize patterns and make predictions on the outcome.
+This involves taking data and feeding it into the AI so that it can start to recognize patterns and make predictions on future data.

 This is then refined further and further until it's ready for the next stage of testing.